keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-aneasthetics-and-noble-gases.md

 Xenon --- the perfect drug we can't afford to trigger an effect we don't understand with substances that should be chemically inert

+ The most soporific element on the periodic table, in every sense.

 We've been using it since the 1940s.
 We haven't even had any structural data to argue over until 3--4 years ago!